Strings in JPQL and Criteria Queries

 • LOWER('Germany') is evaluated to 'germany'.

-The TRIM([[LEADING|TRAILING|BOTH] [char] FROM] str) function returns a string after removing leading and/or trailing characters (usually space characters).
+The TRIM([[LEADING|TRAILING|BOTH] [char] FROM] str) function returns a string after removing leading, trailing, or both types of characters (usually spaces).

 For example: